logo elektroda

 28BYJ-48 stepper motor control with the use of a module based on ULN2003A

-• I present to you one of the most popular modules for powering a unipolar stepper motor.
-The module with a stepper motor can be purchased from China for less than $ 1.5 with shipping, also available on Allegro and other auction sites.
+• Here I present to you one of the most popular modules used to power a unipolar stepper motor.
+The module and the stepper motor can be purchased from China for less than $1.50 including shipping, and are also available on Allegro and other auction sites.
 The dimensions of the board are 40.5x23mm.

 28BYJ-48 stepper motor control with the use of a module based on ULN2003A 28BYJ-48 stepper motor control with the use of a module based on ULN2003A 28BYJ-48 stepper motor control with the use of a module based on ULN2003A

 There are two goldpin strips on the board.
-One four-pin is used to control the motor where we have inputs from IN1 to IN4, the other four-pin is for powering the driver (+, -) and a jumper (the jumper is inserted is the motor power supply equal to the power supply of the controller) on this strip used to power the motor where we can supply take from the controller power supply, which, according to the manufacturer, should be in the range of 5-12V or from the outside, but remember that the voltage must not exceed 50V - higher voltage can damage the ULN2003A system, you must also pay attention to the current when using another motor - maximum current from ULN2003A is 500mA.
-The higher power supply can be used when powering another motor, our tested motor is 28BYJ-48, where the power supply for it should be 5V.
+One four-pin is used to control the motor where we have inputs from IN1 to IN4, the other four-pin is the controller power supply (+,-) and a jumper (the jumper inserted is the motor power supply equal to the controller power supply) on this strip to power the motor where we can take it from the controller`s power supply, which according to the manufacturer should be in the range of 5-12V, or from the outside, but remember that the voltage cannot exceed 50V - higher voltage may damage the ULN2003A system, you also need to pay attention to the current when using a different motor - the maximum current from ULN2003A is 500mA.
+We can use the higher power supply to power another engine, our tested engine is 28BYJ-48 where the power supply for it should be 5V.

-Description of the goldpin power strip - red arrow - plus, black - minus, orange - motor power.
+Description of the goldpin power strip - red arrow - plus, black - minus, orange - engine power.

 28BYJ-48 stepper motor control with the use of a module based on ULN2003A

-In addition, the board also has 4 LEDs for visualization of what is happening at the outputs of the system.
-The engine is connected to the controller via the JST-XH-05 connector.
+In addition, there are 4 LEDs on the board to visualize what is happening at the outputs of the system.
+The motor is connected to the controller via the JST-XH-05 connector.

-The module works very simply.
-After applying the high state to the IN1 input, we get the low state on the motor connector where the blue wire is connected, it is signaled by the activation of the LED A.
+The module works in a very simple way.
+After applying a high state to the IN1 input, we obtain a low state on the motor connector where the blue wire is connected, this is signaled by the activation of LED A.

-Feeding the high state to the IN2 input causes the appearance of a low state on the pink wire, which is signaled by the LED B.
+Applying a high state to the IN2 input causes a low state to appear on the pink wire, which is signaled by LED B.

-Providing the high state to the IN3 input causes the appearance of a low state on the yellow wire, which is signaled by the LED C.
+Applying a high state to the IN3 input causes a low state to appear on the yellow wire, which is indicated by LED C.

-Providing high state to the IN4 input causes the appearance of a low state on the orange wire, which is signaled by the LED D.
+Applying a high state to the IN4 input causes a low state to appear on the orange wire, which is indicated by the LED D.

-The red wire is the connection common to all four coils.
-Here we have the given plus with the module powered through the jumper on the goldpin strip powering our driver.
+The red wire is a common connection for all four coils.
+Here we have the plus from the module power supply through the jumper on the goldpin strip powering our controller.

 28BYJ-48 stepper motor control with the use of a module based on ULN2003A

-Now a little bit of theory to know how to use it.
+Now a little theory to know how to use it.

 Stepper motors can be divided into unipolar and bipolar.
 Controlling unipolar stepper motors is easier and less complicated than bipolar motors.

-In this description I will present how to control the unipolar motor in wave, full and half step.
+In this description, I will present how to control a unipolar motor in waves, full steps and half steps.

 Wave control.